glennmckechnie/weewx-wxobs/README.md

 For the current debian installation here, the following remedied that...
    <pre>

-   apt-get install php-sqlite3
+   apt install php

-   (apt-get install php7.0-sqlite3) # or this one?
+   apt install php-sqlite3

    a2enmod php7.0

    phpenmod sqlite3